Seamless High-Resolution Terrain Reconstruction: A Prior-Based Vision Transformer Approach: Materials and Methodology

-Typically, training a prompt-based monocular model requires LR depth information as prompts and precise ground truth (GT) depth for backpropagation.
-Here, because the data are transitioned to elevation values, we trained the model using (1) the global DEM 30-m SRTM, and (2) HR LiDAR-derived DEMs (50\,cm and 1\,m).
-For accurate predictions, we unfreezed all weights during the initial training.
-This step was needed because the pretrained weights of the PromptDA model were trained on ground photography, captured by iPhone devices, and prompted with low-resolution depth data from the iPhone’s LiDAR sensor.
-Moreover, the prompts we used are fundamentally different because surface elevation data use positive values, i.e., above mean sea level.
-In contrast, MDE is typically used to estimate camera-object distances.
-A sample of training patches is shown in Fig. \ref{austin_kellum_chaco}.
+Typically, tuning a prior-based monocular model requires LR depth information as priors and precise ground truth (GT) depth for backpropagation.
+Here, because the data are transitioned to elevation values, we trained the model using: (1) global DEM 30-m SRTM; and (2) HR LiDAR-derived DEMs (50\,cm and 1\,m).
+For accurate predictions, we tuned all weights during the initial training.
+This training loop, was specifically designed for surface elevation estimation, was conducted for 10 epochs.
+A samples of training patches is shown in Fig. \ref{austin_kellum_chaco}.